 Are you planning a winter trip to Yellowstone national park?
-Are you interested in fun activities outside the park?
+Interested in fun activities outside the park?
 Then let me familiarize you with the surrounding forest areas of Caribou-Targhee and Gallatin.
 Endless breathtaking vistas and miles of groomed trails in these forests beckon the novice as well as the expert snowmobilers every winter.

 Targhee national forest spans across the states of Idaho and Wyoming in Northern USA and is part of the Greater Yellowstone Ecosystem.
 Custer Gallatin national forest in Montana shares its borders with Yellowstone and is also part of this ecosystem.

 You can fly in to the regional airports in Twin Falls or Idaho Falls in Idaho and drive to the small towns of Island Park or West Yellowstone.
 These towns are close to each other; Island Park is in Idaho, and West Yellowstone is in Montana.
 Most of the trail system to explore Targhee and Gallatin begin from these towns.

 We did a sixteen hour road trip from Bay area, California to West Yellowstone, Montana.
 If you are planning to hit the road and drive through the states of Nevada and Idaho, you can expect the scenery to be like this… all the way.
 More pictures from the road here.

 West Yellowstone is right outside the west entrance of Yellowstone National park and has varied options for accommodation.
 In case you run out of choices in West Yellowstone you can also check out the few hotels and cabins in Island Park, Idaho.

 There are a number of snowmobile rental operators in West Yellowstone.
 Few of them also offer guided tours in Targhee and Gallatin forests.
 Since we couldn’t reserve any guided tours in advance, we went ahead and decided to tour ourselves.
 We rented a double seating snowmobile from HiCountry snowmobiles (I would recommend to reserve in advance).